-Past Winners of the Shelp Help Partnership for School Libraries
+Past Winners of the Shelf Help Partnership for School Libraries

-The Shelf Help program is largely funded by the generosity of the Boston Book Festival community.
-Each year, we reach out to festival-goers both at the festival in October and through our social media platforms to help us purchase as many books as possible for these under-resourced school libraries.
+The Shelf Help program is largely funded by the generosity of the Boston Book Festival community to help us purchase as many books as possible for these under-resourced school libraries.